Bollos00/LibreMines/README.md

 If you do not feel comfortable with those keys, you can edit them going to the main menu, then Options > Preferences.

 Tip: hold the **Control Key** while moving to move faster.

+## Contributing

+All kinds of contributions are welcome on this project.
+You can help:

+* Making artworks (SVG) for minefield themes and new faces reaction;
+* Documenting the source code and making tutorials of the game;
+* Sharing the game in order to attract more users;
+* Adapting the software for other Operational Systems;
+* Packaging the software for other distributions;
+* Increasing the playability and adding new features by making changes on the source code.